 - Stuck or tight window frames and doors

 The bases and walls of your home or business will deteriorate as termites boom.
 They could become so unstable that they could topple on someone, and then facing the injury or death of a relative, customer, or employee will be overwhelming.
 The stress wouldn’t stop there.
 You might have to consider leaving your house for a new one or shutting down your establishment.
 The only bright side with termites is that they aren’t vessels for disease, just allergic reactions.

 How Can Termite Swarmers Be Prevented?

 You can get the upper hand with termites, but doing so is going to require effort.
 You’ll have to painstakingly pay attention to your land and the structural quality of your residence or company.
 To make sure that swarmers don’t have a solid resting spot, do this:

-- Extract or fix wood that is damaged or decaying
+- Remove or fix wood that is damaged or decaying

-- Have leaks and broken utilities repaired; particularly those moistening wood
+- Have leaks and broken utilities repaired; mainly those moistening wood

 - Seal cracks in utility lines, caulk, and foundations